 “Knowledge is power”, “learn the ropes, know the ropes”, etcetera.
 It couldn’t be more true.
 To empower operators and shop floor workers, you need to teach them about their machines first.
 Each one should know the ins and outs of it.

 Train them to detect abnormalities, and troubleshoot recurrent issues.
-Workers should be able to perform simple maintenance tasks, as well as setting, and keeping, their equipment in optimum condition.
+Workers should be able to perform simple maintenance tasks, as well as setting, and keeping, their equipment in optimal condition.
 If you achieve this, we’re off to a good start.

 Initial machine cleaning and inspection.